aanno/db-toolchain/README.md

 Asciidoc and DocBook to PDF (or FO, HTML, ...) conversion made easy!

-This project has similiar aims as the following tools:
+This project has similar aims as the following tools:

 * [asciidoctor](https://asciidoctor.org/)
 * [asciidoctor-fopub](https://github.com/asciidoctor/asciidoctor-fopub)